 Read more in-depth about all of these things in our article on the benefits of natural birth.

-The risks or a natural birth are minimal, but important to be aware of.
+The risks of an unmedicated birth are minimal, but important to be aware of.
 The first risk is obvious — you feel all the sensations of childbirth.

 Some parents describe these sensations as pressure, intense, extreme, and painful.
 These are things you will need to mentally prepare for far in advance.
-A contraction’s intensity typically lasts for one minute, with two to five-minute breaks in between.
+A contractionโs intensity typically lasts for one minute, with two to five-minute breaks in between.ย Having proper coping tools and the right birth team is crucial.ย

 The potential for birth trauma associated with pain is higher for unmedicated births.
 While birth trauma happens during all types of deliveries, a faster than expected unmedicated birth can be incredibly traumatic to process through.
 If you feel overwhelmed by the contractions and your coping tools are not working, it might be a good idea to ask for an epidural.

-What it’s like to have a natural birth with no epidural
+What it’s like to have an unmedicated birth with no epidural

 With the skyrocketing Cesarean rate and higher incidences of birth trauma in parents, women birthing today are going back to their roots in childbirth.
 My doula clients all tend to express similar birth goals.